 Les Adams has him identified in about 85 sound films, and that number includes about three dozen westerns and a half dozen serials.

 Sometimes he portrayed the boss baddie, sometimes the "dog henchie" (second in command), and sometimes a gang member.
-A few good Richmond roles come to mind:
+Examples:

 - he's "Sharkey", the main heavy out to get Clyde Beatty in THE LOST JUNGLE (Mascot, 1934) cliffhanger.